The world lost one of its sweetest souls on Friday, September 25, 2020 when John Michael Ihrig passed away at the age of 58.

 Memorials have been established in John’s name with St. Jude’s Children’s Hospital (stjude.org), Oshkosh Area Humane Society (oahs.org), and The Association for Frontotemporal Degeneration (theaftd.org).

-To plant a tree in memory of John Michael Ihrig, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of John Michael Ihrig, please visit our tribute store.